-Vape pen e-liquid is primarily Propylene glycol (PG) and Vegetable glycerine (VG).
-These additives attract water particles to form clouds of vapour.
+Vape pen e-liquid is primarily Propylene glycol (PG) and Vegetable glycerin (VG).
+These additives attract water particles to form clouds of vapor.
 Clouds of vapor is what you see when you exhale.

 If you are dehydrated, your throat will be dry.
-The PG and VG additives will lack water particles to form a vapour.
+The PG and VG additives will lack water particles to form a vapor.
 They will irritate the throat, and the discomfort leads to coughing.

 Wattage Setting of Your Vape Pen

-You may be impressed with the clouds of vapour, but this comes with a price.
+You may be impressed with the clouds of vapor, but this comes with a price.
 Both of these factors contribute to coughing.

 Your Airflow Setting

 Your airflow setting is one of the causes of vape cough.
-Your airflow needs to balance with e-liquid vapour.
+Your airflow needs to balance with e-liquid vapor.
 Based on your preference and tolerance level, you need to balance between the two.
-A low airflow setting leads to a high concentration level of e-juice and hot vapour.
+A low airflow setting leads to a high concentration level of e-juice and hot vapor.

 It will cause throat irritation leading to coughing.
-If the airflow is set to be high, you will inhale more vapour than expected.
-As the vapour rushes into the lungs, you will cough.
+If the airflow is set to be high, you will inhale more vapor than expected.
+As the vapor rushes into the lungs, you will cough.

 Now that you know what causes vape cough lets elaborate on how to prevent it.